 Bed bugs do not burrow or penetrate materials when making their homes.
 They have no problem living on wood, metal, plastic, or cloth though.

 Bed Bugs in Electronics?

-Unfortunately, bed bugs are happy to live in electronics that provide dark and cozy nooks to hide in.
+Unfortunately, bed bugs are happy to live in electronics.

-At the same time, electronics aren’t high-value real estate for bed bugs due to their difficulty to travel over.
-They prefer things they can easily climb, like bed sheets and curtains.
+At the same time, electronics aren’t a bed bug’s first choice because they are difficult to travel over.
+They prefer homes where they can easily climb – like bed sheets and upholstery.

-Leather-covered couches and sofas tend to be smooth and difficult to climb, but are typically filled with cloth upholstery just beneath the surface.
+Leather-covered couches and sofas are often smooth and difficult to climb.
+But, they are also typically covered in cloth on the underside.